hoangsonww/DevVerse-SWE-Blog/README.md

 The backup deployment is available on Netlify at [https://devverse-swe.netlify.app](https://devverse-swe.netlify.app).

 Feel free to explore the content and features of the blog! 🚀

+> [!NOTE]
+> The Supabase BaaS might be down sometimes due to inactivity.
+Please [let me know](mailto:hoangson091104@gmail.com) in that case so that I can get it back up ASAP!

 ### Home Page